-The most immediate risk of using heroin is overdose.
+The most immediate risk using is heroin overdose.
 According to the Centers for Disease Control and Prevention (CDC), over 8,200 people died in 2013 due to heroin overdose – a number that is four times higher than it was in 2002.

+In addition, addiction to heroin can occur incredibly quickly.
+Even those who start using heroin occasionally often quickly escalate to regular use.
 Heroin works by depressing the areas of the nervous system that control breathing and heart rate.
 When overdose occurs, the affected individual’s breathing may slow to the point that the brain isn’t getting the oxygen it needs.
 This condition is called hypoxia, and it is extremely dangerous.
-The person can then slip into a coma and, if someone doesn’t intervene in time, can sustain brain damage or die.
+The person can then slip into a coma and, if someone doesn’t intervene in time, can experience serious side effects related to hypoxia or die.

 - Extremely shallow breathing or difficulty breathing